 An easy way to cover up any unsightly rips in the fabric or stains that can’t be removed is to use a sofa cover.
 If you have any sewing skills, you can even make one yourself to fit your sofa exactly.
 And if you’re really desperate for a quick fix, use a colorful blanket; just tuck the blanket tightly into the sofa seats.
 This is a quick and easy way to bring back life to your old couch.

 Another great way to add some pizzazz to your old couch is to get some new cushions for it.
 If you throw a coloured blanket over your couch and then add some cushions which complement the colours, you can roll away the years of your longtime seating partner.
 This is an inexpensive way to bring a breath of fresh air to your living room, whilst preserving your favourite couch and making sure that it has a use for many more years to come.
 Again, you can easily make your own cushions – see my DIY efforts here and here.

 However, you may find that your old couch is just too old or damaged to be reused.
 For this, the most cost effective solution is to replace your favourite seat in your home.
 You may still be able to preserve your old couch in some way, perhaps using it in your garage or patio, but also remember that you get a chance to choose a new sofa which is going to make your living room even more comfortable!
-It’s even possible to rent furniture in London so have a look around at what options there are for dressing your living room in a more modern style.
+It’s even possible to rent furniture so have a look around at what options there are for dressing your living room in a more modern style.